Research

 Most of my research is dedicated to an ethnographic experiment of mapping differences and similarities on the move.
 This starts from the simple (but mostly overlooked) fact, that distinguishing between different things, bodies, cultures, persons or values is an ever changing engagement with those very elements.
-It is this fluid and partial mode of knowing which I mean to highlight by the notion of ‘metabologies,’ a concept that tries to establish permeability between embodied experience and technoscientific practices.
+It is this fluid and partial mode of knowing which I mean to highlight by the notion of ‘metabologies,’ a concept that tries to establish permeability between embodied experiences, technoscientific practices and environmental coexistences.
 Mind that the way I use it here, “metabologies” is a biological concept only as far as its place of origin is concerned.
 The consequences go far beyond biology and medicine.

 .